Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Experiments

 One probabilistic model with additive Hessian structure is a Bayesian regression with hyperbolic prior.
 It is well known that the Laplace prior $\beta\mapsto2^{-1}\lambda\exp(-\lambda\|\beta\|_{1})$ for $\beta\in\mathbb{R}^{d}$ and $\lambda>0$ imposes the same sparsity in the maximum a posteriori estimates as would regularisation with the LASSO \citep{tibshirani:96} since it concentrates sharply around $\beta=0$.
-More generally, Laplacian tails can be motivated by results concerning the contraction of predictors around their true values.
-As demonstrated in the discussion following Theorem 8 in \cite{castillo:15}, heavy-tailed priors such as the Laplacian achieve good rates of contraction.
-Simply using a Laplacian prior would violate the $M$-smoothness assumption due to the sharpness at $\beta=0$.
-The hyperbolic prior, however, is a smooth distribution with Laplacian tails.
+More generally, priors with exponential tails can be motivated by results concerning the contraction of regression parameter posteriors around their true values.
+As demonstrated in the discussion following Theorem 8 in \cite{castillo:15}, heavy-tailed priors such as the Laplace distribution achieve good rates of contraction.
+Simply using a Laplace prior would violate the $M$-smoothness assumption due to the behaviour at $\beta=0$.
+The hyperbolic prior, however, is a smooth distribution with exponential tails, and so we will use this as a prior for the regression parameters $\beta \in \mathbb{R}^d$.
 We assume that $Y=X\beta+\epsilon$ where $\epsilon\sim\mathcal{N}(0,\sigma^{2}\mathbf{I}_{n})$ for $\sigma^{2}>0$ known and $n>d$.
 We also assume that the columns of $X\in\mathbb{R}^{n\times d}$ are standardised to have variance 1.
 Because of this it is reasonable to use the same scale in each dimension of the prior.
 The resulting posterior has a potential of the form

 which implies

 where $D(\beta)=\text{diag}\{(1+\beta_{i}^{2})^{-3/2}:i\in[d]\}$.
 The Hessian is therefore additive with $A=\sigma^{-2}X^{T}X$ and $B(\beta)=\lambda D(\beta)$.